Val di Fassa Hut-to-Hut Walking Holiday

 At the Foot of the Marmolada

 Today’s itinerary comprises a few saddles and mountain passes before finishing up at Lake Fedaia at the foot of Marmolada, Queen of the Dolomites, highest of all Dolomite peaks and our only glacier.
 By-passing the untrekkable sections of Marmolada, you descend into the grassy hollow of the Ciampac, a natural amphitheatre of rare beauty with sensational views over meadows teeming with alpine flora to the cathedral-like Sella.
 The landscape changes abruptly during the latter stages of the day, as you ascend on a long and scenic trail to the Fedaia Pass.
-Pilgrims have been using this trail for centuries to access the Val di Fassa from the south.
+Pilgrims have used this trail for centuries to access the Val di Fassa from the south.

-Accommodation: Rifugio Fedaia (half board)
+Accommodation: Rifugio Fedaia (half-board)

 Alpine landscape in the Dolomites, Italy.